My top tips for visiting wedding fairs...

 Whatever you choose, don't be afraid to give a few wedding fairs a go!

 This one may sound a little cheesy, but make your own wedding specific email address.
 Nothing fancy, something like email@example.com or firstname.lastname@example.org - make sure it's not something you're embarrassed to give out to wedding suppliers!
-Having a special email for all things wedding related means that you can both have access to the inbox, everything is all in one place, and you can just archive it after your wedding so you don't have to worry about 20% off wedding cake emails coming through 6 months after your big day.
+Having a special email for all things wedding related means that you can both have access to the inbox, everything is all in one place, and you can just archive it after your wedding so you don't have to worry about special offers on wedding cake emails coming through 6 months after your big day.

 Sometimes suppliers will have special offers, discounts or competitions running at a wedding fair.
 Leave your name and email address to get access to these offers which might save you a few quid in your budget (maybe add it to the honeymoon pot?).
 Having said this, don't feel pressured to buy anything on the day if you're not 100% sure.
 Most wedding fairs today don't have too much of the hard sell, but it's OK to go home and think about something before getting your credit card out.